Sports and Activities

 The requirements applicable to climbing and rappelling listed in National Camp Standards, No. 430-056, apply to district and council activities.

-Cub Scouts and Webelos Scouts may do the following:
+Cub Scouts and Webelos Scouts can do the following:

 - Rappel with a trained adult belayer and backup.